Hoya macgillivrayi: Description

 Hoya macgillivrayi is a vine with stems less than 20 mm in diameter and containing white, milky sap.
 Its leaves are glabrous, egg-shaped to lance-shaped, up to 200 mm long and to 80 mm wide with two to five colleters.
 The flowers are fleshy, glabrous, flattened bell-shaped, dark reddish-pink, sometimes with a white centre, 55–80 mm in diameter with six to ten flowers.
 Each flower is on a pedicel 54–85 mm long and has narrowly oblong lobes 20–25 mm long and 19–23 mm wide with the edges curved down.
 The corona has linear lobes 10–12 mm long and 2–3 mm wide and reddish-pink.
 Flowering occurs from May to October and the fruit is a follicle about 250 mm long and 16 mm wide.

 Taxonomy

 Hoya macgillivrayi was first formally described in 1914 by Frederick Manson Bailey in the Queensland Agricultural Journal from specimens collected by William MacGillivray near "Claudie River, Lloyd Bay".
 The specific epithet (macgillivrayi) honours the collector of the type specimens.

 Distribution and habitat

-This species of Hoya grows in rainforest and monsoon forest in the Iron and McIlwraith Ranges on Cape York Peninsula, from sea level to 450 m.
+This species of Hoya grows in rainforest and monsoon forest in the Iron Range, Queensland and McIlwraith Ranges on Cape York Peninsula, from sea level to 450 m.